How-To: Embroider on Dark Fabrics Part 1

 (Because I'm stitching on a shirt, instead of just a single-layer of fabric, I'm going to stick a hard-cover book inside so that I have a nice, smooth surface to trace against.)

 IMPORTANT: When you are tracing a design with the carbon transfer papers, it's extra important that you have a smooth, hard surface underneath your fabric to trace against.
 If the surface is too soft, uneven or spongey, your pen or stylus will may tear through the carbon transfer paper, or the design won't appear.
 (I show you how to deal with soft, spongey fabrics in this tutorial.)

 - Tape (or pin) the pattern in place to your fabric, but not the carbon transfer paper.
 The carbon paper is so thin, it will just tear when you try to remove the tape and you'll be bummed.
 It's fine if the carbon paper shifts when tracing, but not your pattern.
 Tape the pattern where you want it, and slip the carbon transfer paper underneath it.

-- If not using a tracing stylus (used when you don't want to leave a trail of ink over the design you're tracing), a pen of a different color will let you know where you have and haven't traced.
+- If you're not using a tracing stylus (these are handy when you don't want to mark with an ink pen over the design you're tracing), I advise using a pen of a different color than your pattern so you can see where you have and haven't traced.

-Step 9: Show it off.
 See?
 That wasn't so hard.
+Still have questions?

 x - x - x - x - x - x

-Text, photos and instructions by Jenny Hart ♥ © 2011 - 2012 Sublime Stitching®.
+Text, photos and instructions by Jenny Hart ♥ © 2011 - 2022 Sublime Stitching®.
 No part of this tutorial may be reproduced in whole or in part without written permission from its author.
 Man, I hate having to say that.
-Published on 03/03/11